 - Other Pets: Existing cats or dogs are more likely to accept a kitten than an older cat.

-- Health: Kittens can have special health issues, including worms, ear mites, Ringworm and Feline Leukemia.
-Sometimes their have sensitive stomachs which can mean finding the right food is a task.
+- Health: Kittens can have special health issues, including worms, ear mites, Ringworm, and Feline Leukemia.
+Sometimes they may have trouble transitioning to new foods, and it may take some trial and error to get things right.

 Adopting Middle-Aged Cats

-- Personality: When you adopt an older cat, you get a good look at her personality before bringing her home.
-The shelter should know if she’s good with other cats or dogs, children, etc.
+- Personality: When you adopt an older cat, you have a much better idea of their character and temperament, and the shelter should know if they’re good with other cats or dogs, children, etc.

-- Health: A cat tends to be healthiest in the middle of their lives.
+- Health: A cat tends to be healthiest in the middle of their lives, having moved beyond kitten risk factors, but not suffering any effects of old age.
 Your cat should have been checked over by a veterinarian and treated for any immediate health issues.

-- Activity: An older cat is calmer and more placid.
+- Activity: An older cat is usually calmer and placid than those crazy kittens.

 Adopting Elderly Cats